Throw Me Something, Paddy!

 March in New Orleans

-Mardi Gras 2024 is over but if you can never get enough beads and beer, you’re in luck, lads and lassies!
+Mardi Gras 2026 is over but if you can never get enough beads and beer, you’re in luck, lads and lassies!
 St. Patrick’s Day is just around the corner and St. Joseph’s Day is right on its heels.
-There are also a couple of fun festivals this month.
 Check ’em out!

 The Irish Channel Parade starts around 1 p.m.
 The Irish Channel St. Patrick’s Day Committee was organized in the Irish Channel in 1947 and is essential New Orleans experience.
 Throws will include beads, flowers, and the fixing for an Irish stew.
 See parade route.

 Since 1971, this parade has been taking to the streets of Old Metairie.
 This year, the spectacle begins at noon with 100 floats and trucks, bands, and marching clubs – not to mention all the cabbage, carrots, potatoes and beads you can catch.
-View route.
+Loft18, located on the parade route, is throwing a St. Paddy’s Day Block Party starting at 9 a.m. with indoor seating, restroom access, music, food and beer.
+Learn more.
+View parade route.

 Downtown Irish Club Parade, March 17